Corey Dickerson Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 22nd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 23rd in the league.

-- The Cardinals have the 23rd-ranked team ERA across all MLB pitching staffs (4.53).
+- The Cardinals have a 4.52 team ERA that ranks 23rd across all league pitching staffs.

-- The Cardinals give up the first-fewest home runs in baseball (87 total, one per game).
+- Cardinals pitchers combine to allow 89 home runs (one per game), the first-fewest in the league.

-- In his most recent appearance on Saturday against the Chicago White Sox, the right-hander threw seven scoreless innings while surrendering four hits.
+- In his most recent time out on Thursday, July 6 against the Miami Marlins, the righty went 6 2/3 scoreless innings while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.